 I'd say a good trail mix is made with a combination of quick energy foods and longer-lasting energy foods that provide a balance of carbohydrate, protein, fat, and fiber.
 And it should taste good, too!

-More Peanut-Free Snack Recipes
+More Nut-Free Snack Recipes

 Did your kids love this trail mix recipe?
 Please leave a 5-star rating below or a review in the comments section!